-- 1. Be eligible for admission to Albany State University and the ASN Nursing Program. - 2.
-Submit a transcript from practical nursing education program / PNE transcript. - 3.
-Demonstrate completion of a practical nursing program / Advanced Naval Corpsman Hospitalman Course (NER-HN-001) and provide evidence of one year of experience within the last two years.
-Employee verification and job description required. - 4.
-Submit evidence of unrestricted LPN Licensure (LPNs only). - 5.
+- 1. Be eligible for admission to Albany State University and the Traditional, Evening, and/or Hybrid ASN program. - 2.
+Submit a transcript from practical nursing education program / PNE transcript OR demonstrate completion of a practical nursing program / Advanced Naval Corpsman Hospitalman Course (NER-HN-001) and provide evidence of one year of experience within the last two years.
+Employee verification and job description required. - 3.
+Submit evidence of unrestricted LPN Licensure (LPNs only). - 4.
 Complete all prerequisite requirements for the entry nursing class.